Currents on cusped hyperbolic surfaces and denseness property: Rational currents on cusped hyperbolic surfaces

+We assume that $\#\gL(H)\geq 2$ hereafter.
 The quotient space $CH(\gL(H))/H$, which is called the convex core of $H$, has finite area or is a circle if and only if $H$ is finitely generated.
 Let $\F_H$ be a Dirichlet fundamental domain corresponding to the action of $H$ on $CH(\gL(H))$.

 First, we prove the ``if'' part.
 Since $H$ is finitely generated, $\F_H$ has finite area.
 Hence, $\HH_\lambda \cap \F_H$ is compact.
-Moreover, the quotient space of the action of $H$ on each connected component of $CH(S)\setminus CH(\gL (H))$, which is called a ``crown'', also has finite area.
+Moreover, the quotient space of the action of $H$ on each connected component of $CH(S)\setminus CH(\gL (H))$, which is called a \ti{crown}, also has finite area.
 Therefore, $\HH_\lambda \cap \F_S$ is compact.